MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_LAB_MANUAL.md

 4. Ensure that the **CityViewComponent** class inherits from the **ViewComponent** class.

-5. Add a method for the **CityViewComponent** using the following information:
+5. Add a method to the **CityViewComponent** using the following information:

     - Scope: **public**
     - Return Type: **IViewComponentResult**